lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

-# Learn to structure Danish sentences correctly
+# Learn to structure Danish sentences correctly - intriducing my upcoming video course for selv-study

 ## Introduction: how to approach learning sentence structure in Danish